Upsolver/Documentation_Old/API/authentication.md

 ## Creating an Authentication Token

-To create an Authentication Token, login and click on your user name to open the user menu, then choose "Api Tokens" from the menu.
+To create an Authentication Token, login and click on settings in the top right of the screen, then choose "Api Tokens" from the menu.
 Click on Generate to create a new Authentication Token.
 After generating a new token, you'll receive the token, which you'll need to save as a secret somewhere and use it for API calls to Upsolver.
 You will not be able to receive the token again.